keeping wisdom teeth not so wise

 Several problems that can occur with impacted wisdom teeth are as follows:

-Pressure Pain: The pressure of the erupting wisdom tooth against the next tooth can cause pain.
+- Pressure Pain: The pressure of the erupting wisdom tooth against the next tooth can cause pain.
 Occasionally, the pressure can result in erosion or decay of the healthy adjacent tooth.
-Also, trismus (inability to open the mouth fully) can occur but usually does not require neuromuscular dentistry.

-Cosmetic Concerns: The pressure of the erupting wisdom tooth may sometimes disrupt the alignment of the teeth (particularly the front teeth) which can compromise cosmetic or orthodontic results.
-As a Glendale cosmetic dentist, Dr. Wilcox is aware how this movement can affect someone’s smile.
+- Cosmetic Concerns: The pressure of the erupting wisdom tooth may sometimes disrupt the alignment of the teeth (particularly the front teeth) which can compromise cosmetic or orthodontic results.
+As a Glendale cosmetic dentist, Dr. Tenney is aware how this movement can affect someone’s smile.

 Early removal is recommended at age 14-22 whether or not they are causing symptoms.
 Every year of your life, the bone becomes denser raising the technical aspects of the surgery.
 The healing response is quicker for this age group as well.
 Also, sedation dentistry has made a previously traumatic dental procedure into comfortable, relaxed visit.

-If you are have any concerns regarding your wisdom teeth, Dentist, Dr. Wilcox can talk with you about the health and positioning of your wisdom teeth.
+If you are have any concerns regarding your wisdom teeth, Dr. Nathan Tenney can talk with you about the health and positioning of your wisdom teeth.
 He may make a recommendation for removal if necessary.
 Dentistry consultations are available in Glendale, Phoenix, and Scottsdale for free to new patients!